karol-brejna-i/locust-experiments/extend-web-ui/README.md

 ## Web form
 Being a flask app, the UI can utilize [Jinja2](http://jinja.pocoo.org/) to generate the pages.
 For this experiment I trimmed down [the template used by Locust itself](https://github.com/locustio/locust/blob/master/locust/templates/index.html)
-(actually: crippled it greatly; I didn't want to focust on the UI part, but just prove the point so I did a minimal effort here) so my web form looks at least a bit similar to the rest of the UI.
+(actually: crippled it greatly; I didn't want to focus on the UI part, but just prove the point so I did a minimal effort here) so my web form looks at least a bit similar to the rest of the UI.

 Key part of [rescale-form.html](./locust-scripts/rescale-form.html) is the following form: